Propulsion#

 If generating flight idle points is desired, the following variables are also required.
 More information on flight idle generation is available here .

-If you are missing any required variables, you will see a warning at runtime.
+If you are missing any required variables, you may see a warning at runtime, depending on verbosity level.
 Aviary will try using the default value for the missing variable, which may affect analysis results.

 UserWarning: <aircraft:engine:scale_performance> is a required option for EngineDecks, but has not been specified for EngineDeck <example>.
 The default value will be used.